Trilarion/opensourcegames/entries/colobot_gold_edition.md

 - Code dependency: SDL2
 - Developer: Daniel Roux, TerranovaTeam

-Real-time strategy game, where you can program your units (bots) in a language called CBOT, which is similar to C++ and Java.
+You can program your units (bots) in a language called CBOT, which is similar to C++ and Java.
 Updated version of the Colobot original source code.

 ## Building